MSBeatriz/W10-ADJ-Diagrams/README.md

     *Retrieved AAD token for AAD device '82XXXXad-f062-XXXX-b062-dbXXXXac04d5' (CCMSetup.log)*

-[!TIP]
+>[!TIPS]
-   >If WPJ certificate is not found, we do not try to request AAD token (client is not properly AAD joined)
+   >- If WPJ certificate is not found, we do not try to request AAD token (client is not properly AAD joined)
-   >AAD Device token usage available from 1806.
+   >- AAD Device token usage available from 1806.
 You need to update teant settings on upgraded environments.
 AAD Device token is prefered
-   >Traffic with invalid token will be blocked upfront of the CMG, preventing unnecessary communications to the internal roles
+   >- Traffic with invalid token will be blocked upfront of the CMG, preventing unnecessary communications to the internal roles

 2. CCM Token Request (Using AAD User token) via CCM_STS channel